CellRank Meets RNA Velocity¶

 vk = cr.kernels.VelocityKernel(adata)

-to compute a transition matrix by correlating each cell’s velocity vector with the displacement vectors towards nearest neighbors, directly in high-dimensional gene expression space.
+Computing transition probabilities: We correlate each cell’s velocity vector with the transcriptomic displacement vectors towards nearest neighbors.¶

 vk.compute_transition_matrix()